kikuchiyo/device_connection_en/deviceconnection_overview.md

 ### EnOS Edge

 Edge is the front end of Envision EnOS IoT platform for data acquisition.
 It is used to collect on-site device data or connected to a third party system for data acquisition and transmission of data to the EnOS Cloud.

 Edge, as software, supports data acquisition, multiple communication conventions, local caching and breakpoint continuation.
-It can either deployed in a cloud machine or an on-site hardware of a specified brand model.
+It can either be deployed in a cloud machine or an on-site hardware of a specified brand model.
 An edge must have a legal serial number (SN) assigned by Envision to be recognized by EnOS Cloud.
 For more information, see [EnOS Edge Overview](https://docs.envisioniot.com/docs/enos-edge/en/latest/edge_overview.html)